-The Queer Paulettes programming focuses on independent features, documentaries, and foreign and festival films.
+The programming of The Queer Paulettes (The QPs) focuses on independent features and documentaries and on international and festival films.
 We give special attention to women directors and feminist and LGBTQ selections.
 We don't shun Hollywood, though.
-Hollywood dishes up irresistible and important films that are must-sees as well.
-We also schedule films that aren't "feminist" or "woman-positive" – however you define that – but make for great viewing anyway.
+Hollywood dishes up some irresistible and important films that are must-sees, too.
+We also schedule some films that aren't "feminist" or "woman-positive" – however you define that – but make for great viewing anyway.

-Our mission is to create a comfortable space – in nearby cafes – for women to get together after the screenings and express their views.
+Once we're released from the clutches of this heinous virus, which has shuttered cinemas around the world, we'll continue to create a comfortable space – usually in nearby cafes – for women to get together after the screenings and express their views.
 You're also welcome to come and listen.
 The idea behind our gatherings is, not only to talk, but also to listen closely to each other.
-This group is not an academic one, by the way.
-You don't need a fancy degree in Cinema Studies to hang out with us, but if you do speak the critical lingo, feel free!